kitajs/docs/learn/first-route.md

 :::

-The server terminal should've logged `Hello world!` as well.
-In the build logs, `Kita` probably emitted a output like this:
+The server terminal should display `Hello world!`, and the build logs may contain an output similar to:

 ```log
 Warming up...
 Ready to build!